 - Install ArcGIS Data Store on another server.

-The standby and primary machines (for relational and tile cache data stores) and each node in a spatiotemporal big data store must be installed on different physical servers.
+The standby and primary machines (for a relational data store or tile cache data store running in primary-standby mode) and each node in a tile cache data store running in cluster mode or spatiotemporal big data store must be installed on different physical servers.
 Be sure to use the same network account for the ArcGIS Data Store account on all machines in the data store.

 - Open the ArcGIS Data Store Configuration wizard.

-- Specify the URL of the GIS Server site.
+- Specify the fully qualified name of one of the machines in the GIS Server site.

-The URL is in the format https://gisserver.domain.com:6443.
-Use the same GIS Server site as you did when configuring the primary relational or tile cache data store or the other machines in your spatiotemporal big data store.
+The name is in the format gisserver.domain.com.
+Use the same GIS Server site as you did when configuring the primary relational data store or the other machines in your tile cache or spatiotemporal big data store.

 - Type the user name and password of the ArcGIS Server primary site administrator and click Next.